graphteon/juriko-cli/docs/STOP_CONVERSATION_FEATURE.md

 ## Usage Examples

-1. **Start a long operation**: Ask JURIKO to perform a complex task
+1. **Start a long operation**: Ask KILOCODE to perform a complex task
 2. **Stop the operation**: Press 's' while it's processing
 3. **See confirmation**: The interface shows "⏹️ Operation stopped by user (pressed 's')"
 4. **Continue normally**: You can immediately start a new conversation